logaretm/vee-validate/docs/api/rules.md

 # Validation Rules

 :::tip Bundle size
-VeeValidate default bundle do not include any of these rules, you can import them individually:
+VeeValidate default bundle does not include any of these rules, you can import them individually:

 ```js
 import { extend } from 'vee-validate';